immortalwrt/gh-action-sdk/README.md

-# OpenWrt GitHub Action SDK
+# ImmortalWrt GitHub Action SDK

-GitHub CI action to build packages via SDK using official OpenWrt SDK Docker containers.
-This is primary used to test build OpenWrt repositories but can also be used for downstream projects maintaining their own package repositories.
+GitHub CI action to build packages via SDK using official ImmortalWrt SDK Docker containers.
+This is primary used to test build ImmortalWrt repositories but can also be used for downstream projects maintaining their own package repositories.

+This is a fork of [openwrt/gh-action-sdk](https://github.com/openwrt/gh-action-sdk).

 ## Example usage